openminted/alvis-docker/README.md

 `docker run -i --rm -v $PWD/workdir:/opt/alvisnlp/data  -a stderr mandiayba/alvisengine:1.0.0 alvisnlp /opt/alvisnlp/data/plans/predict.plan`

 The train and classify plans are based on [GeniaTagger](http://www.nactem.ac.uk/GENIA/tagger/) and [TEES](https://github.com/jbjorne/TEES/) tools integrated to AlvisNLP.
-The corpus used is the [Bacteria Biotope 2016](https://sites.google.com/site/bionlpst2016/tasks/bb2).
+The corpus used is [Bacteria Biotope 2016](https://sites.google.com/site/bionlpst2016/tasks/bb2).
 The binary relation classified here is named "Lives_in".
 It expresses the fact that some bacteries live in some habitats.

 ## The docker image creation